IS threat forces US changes to evacuations at Kabul airport

 Abdullah Abdullah, a senior official in the ousted government, tweeted that he and ex-President Hamid Karzai met Saturday with Taliban’s acting governor for Kabul, who “assured us that he would do everything possible for the security of the people” of the city.

 Evacuations continued, though some outgoing flights were far from full because of the airport chaos.
-The German military said in a tweet that a plane left Kabul on Saturday with 205 evacuees.
-Two earlier flights carried out just seven and eight people, respectively.
+The German military said in a tweet that one plane left Kabul on Saturday with 205 evacuees, while a second aircraft carried only 20.
+The Italian Defense Ministry announced the evacuation Saturday of 211 Afghans, which it said brought to 2,100 the number of Afghan workers at Italian missions and their families who have been safely evacuated.

 On Friday, British Prime Minister Boris Johnson said around 1,000 people a day were being evacuated amid a “stabilization” at the airport.
 But on Saturday, a former Royal Marine-turned charity director in Afghanistan said the situation was getting worse, not better.